aBillander/aBillander/readme.md

 ## ab://ander/Status

-> Production ready: two Companies have used aBillander for more than 1 year now.
+> Production ready: three Companies have used aBillander for more than 1 year now.

-> More implementations needed (main goal for year 2021).
+> More implementations needed (main goal for year 2022).

-> Working on upgrade to Laravel 6.x LTS.
+> Working on upgrade to Laravel 9.x (branch **ninette**).

 > Contributors are welcome.